-WHAT IF MY CHILDREN OR OTHER FAMILY MEMBERS RECEIVE PUBLIC BENEFITS?
+WHAT IF MY CHILDREN OR OTHER FAMILY MEMBERS RECEIVE PUBLIC BENFITS?

-The rule only considers benefits received by the person applying for permanent residence or the visa.
-Benefits received by family members, like U.S. citizen children, will not count against you.
-If you are ready to become a permanent resident, consult with an immigration expert, especially if you have to leave the United States for your green card interview, as the rules are different for people in that situation.
+The rule only considers benefits received by the person appling for permanent residence or the visa.
+Family members receiving benefits, like U.S. citizen children, will not count against you.
+If you are ready to become a permanent resident, consult with an immigration expert.
+Right now, the rules are different for people that have to leave the U.S. for their immigration interview.